jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 Treat these seriously and practice beforehand on common coding platforms.

 ## Behavioral Interview (Story Time)
-Interviewers will ask you about things you mention on your resume, especially your past experiences.
+Interviewers will ask you about things you mention on your resume, especially your past work experiences.

 A good way to make a favorable impression is to tell a good story.
 Have a story or two about your experience in teamwork, conflict, failure, leadership.